 Social media has become more impactful to the voting population

-Why are social media and online interactions huge factors in contributing to our polarization?
+Why is it that social media and online interactions are huge factors in contributing to our polarization?

 A 2019 Pew Research study shows that more and more Americans are getting their news from social media sources, especially younger age groups.
 Overall, almost 18% of the total population identifies social media as their primary news source, with another 25% identifying digital platforms as their primary news source.